bhagirath1312/html5demos/README.markdown

 If the demo should take the default style - currently grey and dull - but it keeps the focus on the code ;) then follow these instructions.
 Otherwise, simply create the file in the root directory calling it [yourdemo].html and include it in the index.php.

-Instructions to creating a new demo:
+Instructions to creating a new demo:-

 * Create a .html in the /demos directory
 * Use the following template (also a sample in /demos/template.html):